oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 approved by the respective grant and later requires an access token with a different scope under the same grant.

+Refresh tokens MUST be kept confidential in transit and storage, and shared only among the authorization server and the client to whom the refresh tokens were issued.
+The authorization server MUST maintain the binding between a refresh token and the client to whom it was issued.

+The authorization server MUST verify the binding between the refresh token and client identity whenever the client identity can be authenticated.
+When client authentication is not possible, the authorization server SHOULD issue sender-constrained refresh tokens or use refresh token rotation as described in (#refreshing-an-access-token).

+The authorization server MUST ensure that refresh tokens cannot be generated, modified, or guessed to produce valid refresh tokens by unauthorized parties.

 ### Token Endpoint Extension

 The authorization grant type is identified at the token endpoint with the `grant_type` value of `refresh_token`.